alexandergall/bf-sde-nixpkgs/README.md

 $ run_p4_tests.sh -p <program_name> -t <test_directory>
 ```

-excercises the tests by executing all python scripts found in the
+exercises the tests by executing all python scripts found in the
 directory `<test_directory>`.
 This requires that the P4 program being
 tested is run on the Tofino model.